JotaPedroCrds/JotaPedroCrds/README.md

 ### About me

-My name is João Pedro, born in Brazil and 21 years old.
+My name is João Pedro, I'm 21 years old and was born in Brazil.
 At the moment, I'm a mathematics undergrad student at Unicamp.